Rim-El-Ballouli/NGSIM-US-101-trajectory-dataset-smoothing/README.md

 ### How To Use
 There are two main ways you can make use of this repository:

--- The first is for anyone who isn't interested in the technical details, but only wants to use the smoothed dataset.
-The smoothed dataset can be download from the smoothed dataset folder.
+-- The first way is for anyone who isn't interested in the technical details, but only wants to use the smoothed dataset.
+The smoothed dataset can be downloaded from the smoothed dataset folder.

 -- The second way, a more complex one, is targeted for programmers, who maybe interested in the behind the seen code built in python 3.6 to smooth the data.